rover07/Ambassador-Programs/README.md

 # Ambassador-Program
-This repository contains list of Ambassador programs for Developers and Students.
+This repository contains the list of Ambassador programs for Developers and Students.

-## Awesome list of technology related champion, ambassador, advocate, most valuable professional (MVP) programs.
+## Awesome list of technology-related champions, ambassadors, advocates, and most valuable professional (MVP) programs.

 # Note
 Feel free to fork it and start your own.

 # What is this?
-Carefully curated list of various organizations (working in the domain of computer science) that offer campus ambassador positions to grads/undergrads.
+A carefully curated list of various organizations (working in the domain of computer science) that offer campus ambassador positions to grads/undergrads.

 ## Content